 - the anticipated impact on the student’s clinical experience and the course expectations.

 Normally the maximum amount of special requested absence time (ie. time which is not due to illness or bereavement) which may be allowed/approved in any one clinical placement will be two days (15 hours).
 Requests for absence will be monitored and documented.
 Absence from clinical duties in any given clinical placement will have an impact on approval of any future request for absence from clinical duties.
-Any significant absence request which cannot be made up within the allowed time for the clinical course, and therefore requiring deferral of a clinical placement and/or course, will be normally need to be approved by the Academic Affairs Committee as is consistent with the School of Physical Therapy request for absence policies.
+Any significant absence request which cannot be made up within the allowed time for the clinical course, and therefore requiring deferral of a clinical placement and/or course, will be normally need to be approved by the Academic Affairs Committee as is consistent with the School of Rehabilitation Science request for absence policies.

 The amount of cumulative absent time, to date, for illness or bereavement will also have an impact on approval of subsequent special requests for absence.

 Replacing Lost Clinical Education Time